canberkanar/Circular_Object_Detector/README.md

 # Circular Object_Detector

 ### Value Proposition
-- Detects and marks circular objects from live streams.
+- Detection and marking of circular objects from live stream.
-- Objects can optionally be filtered with HSV Color value.
+- Objects can optionally be filtered with specified HSV Color values.

 ### Requirements
 - QT Framework